-As a public company, we will incur legal, accounting and other expenses that we did not incur as a private company.
-In addition, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Sarbanes-Oxley Act of 2002, or Sarbanes-Oxley Act, as well as rules subsequently implemented by the Securities and Exchange Commission, or SEC, and the New York Stock Exchange, impose additional requirements on public companies, including specific corporate governance practices.
+As a public company, we incur legal, accounting and other expenses that we did not incur as a private company.
+In addition, the Dodd-Frank Wall Street Reform and Consumer Protection Act, the Sarbanes-Oxley Act of 2002 ("Sarbanes-Oxley Act"), as well as rules subsequently implemented by the Securities and Exchange Commission ("SEC"), and the New York Stock Exchange, impose additional requirements on public companies, including specific corporate governance practices.
 For example, the listing requirements of the New York Stock Exchange require that we satisfy certain corporate governance requirements relating to independent directors, audit and compensation committees, distribution of annual and interim reports, stockholder meetings, stockholder approvals, solicitation of proxies, conflicts of interest, stockholder voting rights and codes of conduct.
+At the end of fiscal 2013, we will be required to comply with Section 404 of the Sarbanes-Oxley Act and are incurring costs to implement additional internal controls as well as to obtain an independent auditors report on our internal control over financial reporting.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations will increase our legal, accounting and financial compliance costs and will make some activities more time-consuming and costly.
 For example, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantial additional costs to maintain the same or similar coverage.
 These rules and regulations could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, our board committees or as executive officers.